-Despite the pandemic, visits by Trustees and Governors have continued both in person where appropriate and online.
-The Chair has continued to hold online meetings with the CEO, CFO, and Headteachers.
+Visits by Trustees and Governors have occurred both in person and online.
+The Chair has continued to hold meetings with the Chief Executive Officer, Chief Financial Officer, and Headteachers.

-Lead Trustee roles have been developed.
+Lead trustee roles have allowed for more focussed understanding of particular aspects of the Trust.
 These roles are supportive as well as a mechanism for accountability, ensuring that there is a governance contribution to the vision, ethos, and strategy of the relevant school.

 Training has been delivered through attendance of appropriate staff at governance meetings.
 Online training has also been made available with Governors and Trustees updating their safeguarding training online.
+The Trust buys into specialist resources through the local authority, the National Governance Association, and The Kev.

-A joint Local Governing Body operates within the Trust, setting the curriculum and monitoring standards.
+Each school has its own Local Governing Body, setting the curriculum and monitoring standards.
 The Local Governing Body is also responsible for setting the school improvement plans and monitoring implementation.
-The Local Governing Body has continued its programme of work and met six times during the year.
+The Local Governing Bodies have continued their programmes of work and met six times during the year for Earlsmead Primary School and four times for Rooks Heath School.